-The only way you can buy and own Tesla shares, which trades on NASDAQ, is through a U.S broker.
-With some trial and error, I finally figured out how trade with a U.S broker in South Africa.
+The only way you can buy and own Tesla shares, which trades on NASDAQ, is through a stock broker that offers stocks on American exchanges.
+With some trial and error, I finally figured out how trade with foreign stocks in South Africa.

 Here’s how to buy REAL Tesla shares online in South Africa:

 - Find the Tesla stock ticker.
-Once your account has been approved and funded, log in to your Firstrade account, use the search feature and find the Tesla stock ticker, (TSLA.)
+Once your account has been approved and funded, log in to your EasyEquities account, use the search feature and find the Tesla stock ticker, (TSLA.)

 - Place your buy order, and the transaction should go through immediately if it’s during trading hours.